 I needed to leave the cocoon…

+I had a blood test.
+The big day involved wearing daytime clothes.
+It was my first time outside in a long time… getting into the car, seeing the roads and the people, returning to the hospital that has always been my ‘safe place’.
+This time it didn’t feel like a safe place… Things have changed.
+People are masked.
 It was a fast and efficient appointment.
 I met only one other human.
 The phlebotomist.
 He was the first person I’ve had real non virtual communication with outside of the cocoon in many weeks.

 The conversation was brief and friendly between two masked humans.

+The eyes say it all….
 Is this how it will be from now on?

 Roadmap: Back to the future…